forwchen/mfcc_boaw/README.md

 **Note**

 * The recommended value for `cluster` is 128, which is also the dimension for BoAW representations.
-* The number of samples depends on the size of the total MFCC data in `mfcc_db`, usually 1/10 of `mfcc_db` should suffice.
+* The number of samples depends on the size of the total MFCC data in `mfcc_db`, usually 1/10 of that should suffice.

 ### 3.Compute BoAW representations with `boaw_extract.py`
 ```